-The information provided is intended to provide faculty with more in-depth information concerning working with The Office of Accommodative Services (AS) and students with disabilities.
+The information provided is intended to provide faculty with more in-depth information concerning working with Accommodative Services (AS) and students with disabilities.
 It is designed to furnish you with information regarding policy on providing accommodations, what constitutes appropriate accommodations, and general guidelines for communication with students with disabilities.
-AS is also available to faculty and staff for consultation and presentations on disability related topics.
-For more information about services available to students, please refer to the Accommodative Services Handbook for Students at https://www.rhodesstate.edu/testing-center-and-accommodative-services/student-guide-to-accommodative-services-3.23.22.pdf.
+AS is also available to faculty and staff for consultations and presentations on disability related topics.
+For more information about services available to students, please refer to the Accommodative Services Handbook for Students at www.rhodesstate.edu/AccommodativeServices.